Courses

 LING 503.
 Seminar in Cognitive Linguistics (3)

-Prerequisites: An introduction to linguistics and LING 402, LING 404, LING 408, LING 441.
+Prerequisite: LING 510 or equivalent or consent of the instructor.
 Examination of recent theoretical developments in linguistics from the general perspective of cognitive science.
 Focus on three major areas: cognitive grammar, semantics and pragmatic dimensions of linguistic categorization, as well as the interface of cognition, experience and grammar in natural discourse.

 LING 505.
 Seminar in Discourse Analysis (3)